 An Alexandria man is arrested Thursday for the murder of his mother.
 30 year old Jeffery Bell was found in Allen Parish.
 Rapides deputies say his elderly mother was found Sunday in her home in the Foxfire Subdivision.
-They say she appeared to have stab wounds, and later they learned her son had taken her car.
-He is charged with murder, armed robbery and obstruction of justice.
+They say she appeared to have stab wounds, order and later they learned her son had taken her car.
+He is charged with murder, try armed robbery and obstruction of justice.

 On April 14, 2013, the Rapides Parish Sheriff’s Office responded to a residence in the Foxfire Subdivision in reference to a deceased elderly female.
 Following their arrival, deputies learned the victim’s vehicle was also missing from the residence as was her son, later identified Jeffery Tyrone Bell, 30 of Alexandria.